 Your eyes are extremely vulnerable to your environment.
 Air pollution, particles, UV rays, and blue light can all cause damage.
 It’s crucial you protect your eyes from these culprits if you want to improve your vision.
 To start, always wear UVA and UVB protection sunglasses when you go outside.
 Too much sun exposure can lead to a sunburn-like condition on the eyes called photokeratitis.
 When you look at devices like smartphones and laptops, be aware of the blue light emitted, as blue light exposure can cause macular degeneration.
 Wear sunglasses and use blue-light filters to save your eyes from damage.

 2. Learn About Your Family’s Vision Health

 You can live a healthy life and still develop a vision-altering eye disease.
 We all inherit different risks from our parents in our genes, so do your research on which eye conditions are common in your family line.
 If your parents, grandparents, or even further back, had glaucoma, you could too.
 Perhaps type 2 diabetes was common, or cataracts.
-By knowing what you have a higher risk of developing a vision condition, you can work to prevent it.
+By knowing that you have a higher risk of developing a vision condition, you can work to prevent it.
 This step might not improve your vision, but it will prevent further decline.